 –Waniya Locke (video length 0:51)

 Continuation of the peaceful demonstration of singing, dancing, and playing drums.
 What looks to be construction vehicles can be seen in the background.
-The gathering still remains peaceful.
 Waniya explains that the last time the Lakota people were united was 140 years ago.
 She says, “When you are united and working as a consensus together, miraculous things happen.
 Incredible things.
-Spirit movement.”
+Spirit moves.”

 Waniya Locke (video length 4:40)